pwilmart/PXD011691_reanalysis/README.md

 Peptides|65,837|65,633|67,206|68,212|3%
 Proteins<br>2 peptides/protein|5,938|5,837|6,319|6,271|7%

 I am not sure that peptide sequence counting was done the same way (I don't usually count peptides).
-It is clear that the PAW processing is better.
+It is clear that the PAW processing identified more PSMs and ultimately more peptides and proteins.

-The PAW pipeline splits the FDR analysis into peptide subclasses (deltamass windows, charge state, modification state) and it can be instrucutve to see what fractions of the PSMs fall into the different subclasses.
+The PAW pipeline splits the FDR analysis into peptide subclasses (deltamass windows, peptide charge states, and peptide modification states) and it can be instrucutve to see what fractions of the PSMs fall into the different subclasses.

 Charge|Fraction
 ---|---